Pranavbhawane7/Logistic-Regresssion-on-Advertising-Dataset/README.md

-**📌 Logistic Regression on Advertising Dataset**
+📌 Logistic Regression on Advertising Dataset
-✨ Project Highlights
-✅ End-to-End ML Workflow (EDA → Preprocessing → Modeling → Evaluation)

-📊 Clean visualizations for feature insights

-🎯 Actionable results for marketing strategies

-🧑‍💻 Beginner-friendly, easy to reproduce

-📖 Overview
+📖 Project Overview
-This project applies Logistic Regression to the Advertising dataset to predict whether a user will click on an advertisement based on demographic and behavioral features.
+This project demonstrates the application of Logistic Regression to predict whether a user will click on an advertisement based on demographic and behavioral features.
-It demonstrates the complete machine learning pipeline — from data exploration to model evaluation.
+It covers the end-to-end machine learning workflow: data analysis, preprocessing, model building, and evaluation.

+🎯 Objective
+The goal is to build a classification model that explains how factors such as Age, Daily Internet Usage, and Area Income influence the likelihood of clicking on an advertisement.
+The model is evaluated using standard metrics to measure accuracy and reliability.

 📊 Dataset
-Source: Advertising dataset (commonly used in ML tutorials on Kaggle, Udemy, Coursera).
+Source: Advertising dataset (commonly used in ML tutorials).

-Features:
+Attributes:

 Daily Time Spent on Site